40 Under-the-Radar Flicks To Watch With Your Kids At Home

 Critics Consensus: The Breadwinner's stunning visuals are matched by a story that dares to confront sobering real-life issues with uncommon -- and richly rewarding -- honesty.

-Parvana is an 11-year-old girl growing up under the Taliban in Afghanistan in 2001.
-When her father is wrongfully arrested,...
+Parvana is an 11-year-old girl who lives under Taliban rule in Afghanistan in 2001.
+After the wrongful arrest of her...
 [More]

 Critics Consensus: The endearing Iron Giant tackles ambitious topics and complex human relationships with a steady hand and beautifully animated direction from Brad Bird.